Skip to main content

 Source: Unit Shipment 10143-D, 23d HQ, from le Havre 23 June 1945; militaryyearbookproject.org/references/old-mos-codes/wwii-era/army... ; photo courtesy Terri Motto Smith

 Vic Motto was born on June 24, 1921 in Highland Park, MI, the younger of two sons.
-His father was a pattern maker at the Ford Motor Company's huge plant in Highland Park (the birthplace of Ford's assembly line).
-Both of his parents had been born in Austria/Hungary, and his father had anglicized his name from "Mateovitz."
+His father was a pattern maker for the Ford Motor Company's huge plant in Highland Park (the birthplace of Ford's assembly line).
+His father had been born in Austria/Germany and his mother in Hungary; his father had anglicized his name from "Mateovitz."

-He graduated from high school, and enlisted in the field artillery on April 7, 1941.
+He graduated from Southfield High School in Detroit in 1940, and enlisted in the field artillery on April 7, 1941.
 At some point he found himself in the Signal Company Special, and served overseas with the unit.
 He filled out his draft card on October 3, 1945 after returning to the US; his occupation was listed as "unemployed veteran."

 Sources: